Open Now — 24/7 Plumbing

 Have you ever woken up to a pool of tap water on your kitchen floor?

 If yes, you may have a leaking faucet.
-Taps leaking is an issue that many Australian residents face throughout the year.
+Tap leakage is an issue that many Australian residents face throughout the year.
 Though tempting, ignoring these tap leaks can result in more significant plumbing problems and higher water bills.

 Tap Leak

-But before we think about possible solutions, let us look at the most common causes of leaky taps.
+But before considering possible solutions, let us look at the most common causes of leaky taps.
 Knowing what caused the leak can help you better understand the situation and find a solution.

 8 Most Common Causes Of Leaky Taps